Rashomon (play): Fay and Michael Kanin

-This 1959 Broadway adaptation by Fay and Michael Kanin ran for six months (January–June) at the Music Box Theatre, New York, starring husband and wife Rod Steiger and Claire Bloom.
+This 1959 Broadway adaptation by Fay and Michael Kanin ran for six months (January–June) at the Music Box Theatre, New York, starring Rod Steiger and Claire Bloom, who married soon after the play's run ended.
 The Kanins' production was nominated for three Tony awards.

 The Kanins' somewhat sentimental script sticks closely to the film, including elements added by Kurosawa that do not appear in Akutagawa's original short stories.
 The Kanins later went on to write the film screenplay for the Western The Outrage, which also credits Kurosawa and Akutagawa (but not Hashimoto).
 The Outrage was one of several Westerns based on Kurosawa's films, most notably John Sturges' The Magnificent Seven, adapted from Kurosawa's historical epic Seven Samurai (1954), and Sergio Leone's ground-breaking "Spaghetti Western" A Fistful of Dollars (1964).
 The Kanins' script was also staged on U.S. television as a "Play of the Week" (1960).

 East West Players (EWP) presented the first intimate staging of the Kanins' script, as their inaugural production in 1966.
 The show was revived two more times by EWP before retiring (once during their 5th season in 1970, and once in their 20th season in 1986).

 More modern adaptations of Rashomon have gone back to Akutagawa's original stories.